PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 and call multiplicity, validate sequentially, make separate characterization and implementation checkpoints, commit and push only, and do not create or reopen a pull request.

+## Late layout/mean/SPP/gather/constant-fold/cast characterization: completed state

+The 43-line
+`_run_late_layout_mean_spp_gather_constant_cast_pass_cluster` remains
+unchanged in production.
+It requires the keyword-only `include_layout_transpose` policy, creates one main-model/session-layout `ModelIRPassStateScope`, optionally runs layout-transpose cleanup, then always runs mean/MUL/ADD/CONV layout cleanup, SPP cleanup, transpose-gather-axis cleanup, and the existing constant-fold/cast child with the same scope.
+The child expands to constant-input-fold and redundant-cast owners, producing five required effective IDs or six when layout cleanup is enabled.

+There is exactly one production call.
+It forwards `optimize_layout_transpose_chains` to the required policy and remains between shape-extract layout cleanup and expand/squeeze-to-reshape replacement.
+Focused contracts freeze the required keyword-only signature, one scope, complete direct and child contracts, both flattened policy sequences, the single exact optional guard, caller multiplicity, policy forwarding, and both outer boundaries.

+Sequential characterization validation completed as follows:

+- focused late-layout policy contracts: `5 passed in 0.61s`;
+- focused contracts plus ordered architecture: `253 passed in 16.46s`;
+- pass-efficiency plus TensorFlow-import-blocked optional boundary:
+  `41 passed in 10.14s` (`30` plus `11`);
+- focused Ruff formatting/lint, Python compilation, and whitespace checks: passed.

+No production source, runtime sequence, real-model conversion, or broad suite changed or ran.
+Public APIs, CLI behavior, artifacts, dependencies, corpus profiles, exclusions, operation tiers, optional policy, owner contracts, caller multiplicity, boundaries, shared-scope behavior, and TensorFlow isolation are unchanged.
+PR #952 remains closed, and no pull request was created, reopened, or updated.

+At restart, introduce a frozen ModelIR/layout/diagnostics context, required and full stable-ID sequences, and a dedicated phase module.
+Build the optional layout invocation locally, build the three required direct owners locally, and compose `build_constant_fold_cast_invocations` with the same external scope.
+Preserve both policy forms and the historical helper as a keyword-only delegate.
+Because that extraction removes the last production caller of the constant-fold/cast helper, remove its now-dead lowerer helper/context/imports and transfer its production accounting to the new parent IDs without changing the pair's effective multiplicity.
+Move the efficiency fixture to the full explicit policy, validate sequentially, commit and push only, and do not create or reopen a pull request.